 It had to happen eventually.

 With biking, speed is typically limited by the rider’s physical conditioning.
 But once you add a battery, speed simply becomes the output of an equation.
 More amps deliver more torque and ever higher speeds.
 With enough power, the line between bicycles and motorcycles eventually gets blurred.

 What’s legal?
 E-bike law (in California, which leads in these things).

 E-bike regulation is the US is currently an evolving patchwork of state laws, but a big one to watch is California.

-This is a packed chart (and here’s a larger-resolution image), but a major takeaway is a speed limit on public roads of 28 miles/hour on any public road.
+This is a packed chart, but a major takeaway is a speed limit on public roads of 28 miles/hour on any public road.
 Off-road e-bike usage is already prohibited in federal and state parks.

 What’s not on the chart?
 E-bikes that go faster than 28 MPH.
 Are they categorized as mopeds–which can’t be ridden in bike lanes–or are they categorized as unregulated bikes that don’t belong on roads at all?
 A speeding appearance before a judge would be problematic if the speed limit is undefined.

 So now let’s look at four e-bikes that can’t be ridden on trails, and aren’t explicitly street-legal either.

 All of these bikes have the frame’s front triangle filled in with battery, featuring the basic outline of a motorcycle, and most can hit speeds of up to 50 miles per hour!